13 Reasons Why: Season 2

-The second season received generally negative reviews from critics, with criticism aimed at the writing; many declared the season unnecessary and boring.
+The second season received generally mixed reviews from critics, with criticism aimed at the writing; many declared the season unnecessary and boring.
 On Rotten Tomatoes, 28% of 53 reviews are positive, with an average rating of 5.3/10.
 The site's critical consensus states, "By deviating from its source material, 13 Reasons Why can better explore its tenderly crafted characters; unfortunately, in the process, it loses track of what made the show so gripping in the first place."
 On Metacritic, the season has an average score of 49 out of 100, based on 16 critics, indicating "mixed or average reviews".

 Catherine Pearson from Digital Spy wrote a negative review, calling the season "even more problematic" than the first.
 She ends the review saying that, "Unrelenting depression seems to shroud the season, briefly lifted only to collapse back down as the show's thirteenth episode, once again, delivers a deeply disturbing scene of suffering."
 Jordan Davidson from The Mighty wrote that he "felt sick" after watching the final episode of the season.

 A scene in which the character Tyler Down (Devin Druid) is attacked and sexually assaulted with a mop handle by bully Montgomery De La Cruz (Timothy Granaderos) during the finale also caused controversy from fans and critics of the series, with some describing it as "unnecessary" and "traumatizing".
 Series showrunner Brian Yorkey defended the scene, saying that it was included in an attempt to "tell truthful stories about things that young people go through in as unflinching a way as we can".

 Season 3

-Season 3 was met with overwhelmingly negative reviews, with criticism aimed at the screenplay for poor execution of its topics, including the rape of Tyler in the final episode of the previous season, the new character of Ani, the sympathetic redemption of Bryce, genre changing from drama to mystery, and the conclusion.
+The third season was met with overwhelmingly negative reviews, with criticism aimed at the screenplay for poor execution of its topics, including the rape of Tyler in the final episode of the previous season, the new character of Ani, the sympathetic redemption of Bryce, genre changing from drama to mystery, and the conclusion.
 However, the technical aspects and the performances received some praise.

 Rotten Tomatoes reports that 11% of 18 reviews are positive, and the average rating is 1.4/10.
 The site's critical consensus reads: "13 Reasons Why attempts to break away from its first two seasons only to become a melodramatic mess of a murder mystery."
 On Metacritic, the season has an average score of 23 out of 100, based on 4 critics, indicating "generally unfavourable reviews".